dennys246/BOLDnet/README.md

 ```
 NOTE: The net.load() function will return a ```None``` result it it failed to load enough subjects from the batch of subject you passed in to load.

-# Exploring what NeuroNet learned
+# Exploring what BOLDnet learned

-NeuroNet was built with the hope to gain further insight into what the AI learns as useful patterns in predicting an outcome.
+BOLDnet was built with the hope to gain further insight into what the AI learns as useful patterns in predicting an outcome.
 Neuroscience has a massive body of research surrounding the different paradigms of the human experience, which makes AI an interesting avenue for exploring neuroimaging data given the known spatial patterns as a benchmark of sorts.
-To accomplish this NeuroNet has a seperate observer.lens() class object used to explore the NeuroNet you've trained.
+To accomplish this BOLDnet has a seperate observer.lens() class object used to explore the BOLDnet you've trained.
 It can do anything from plotting your models accuracy to extracting the heatmaps and outputting them into MNI space for visualization as seen at the top of this library.

 To do some basic analysis of the accuracy and/or loss of the model, you can call to the ```net.lens.plot_accuracy()```.
 This grabs the model history saved to your net.config object and plots it to your model directory using matplotlib.
 ```